 The application is available online to all students who have been admitted to Columbia College.
-Once logged into CougarTrack, the application is available by clicking the "Disability Accommodations" link on the student home page under CC Links.
+Once logged into myPortal, you will land on the Dashboard page which contains information for Accessibility Resources.
+This includes a link to the accommodations application.
 Students are prompted to upload the supporting documentation following the electronic submission of the application.
 Documentation can also be provided by mail, fax or delivery.
 It is recommended that students do so two weeks in advance of the date accommodations are needed.
 While students are encouraged to self-identify at the earliest possible time, students may still receive services at any time once they self-disclose and complete the application process.
 Students must allow enough time for the application process to be completed.
 Accommodations are provided on a case by case basis through an Intake Interview process conducted by the Student Accessibility Resource office.